vanny96/challenge-shift-to-sdv/README.md

 ank-logs <your_app_name>
 ```

 The command automatically follows the logs so can get some :popcorn: and enjoy the show.
-If you get tired of it, you can always interrupt the follow with a `crtl + C`.
+If you get tired of it, you can always interrupt the follow with a `ctrl + c`.

 ### Getting Ankaios logs